 Saferworld creates space and opportunities for staff to share experiences, exchange insights, strengthen their skills and use their knowledge to increase the positive difference they can make.
-In 2012, we started a learning and practice group for staff working with communities to improve people’s security and justice.
-The group promotes quality control, accountability and coherence across our programming.
-Discussion and learning from the group led to the production of a Community Security Handbook.

 We promote learning on issues such as youth and gender, bringing together staff from different countries through remote learning spaces, like WhatsApp, to think through questions and share experiences.
 We also enable staff to participate in each other’s activities and review processes by supporting exchange visits between programmes.

 Saferworld conducts external reviews and evaluations of our work.
-Evaluation teams, accompanied by expert staff from other Saferworld programmes, talk to the communities, donors and partners we work with.
+Evaluation teams, accompanied by expert staff from other Saferworld programmes, talk to communities, donors and partners we work with.
 This system of organisational learning enables Saferworld employees to absorb knowledge and learning from wider programmes, and to then apply this learning when adapting or designing other programmes.
 The results demonstrate an increased effectiveness in our work.

 We also work with the peacebuilding community to combine our knowledge and learning.
 In 2017 we began a joint research programme with Conciliation Resources and International Alert to generate knowledge, lessons and recommendations for improving peace and security interventions around the world.